sara-nl/data-exchange/docs/CD.md

 * Docker: Container, Image - see [Docker Overview](https://docs.docker.com/engine/docker-overview/).
 * Build server – a role, which can be taken by a VM in the cloud or local development machine.
 In order to fulfill this role, a machine should be capable of: building Docker images, pushing them into the GitLab Container Registry.
 * Application server – a role, which can be taken by a VM in the cloud or local development machine.
 A machine with this role should be able to fetch Docker images from the GitlabContainer Registry and start containers from this images.
+* Gitlab CI/CD - a tool built into GitLab for software development through the continuous methodologies metioned above.

+## Setting up Gitlab CI/CD for this project

+GitLab CI/CD is configured by a file called .gitlab-ci.yml placed at the repository’s root.
+The scripts set in this file are executed by the GitLab Runner.
+Typically those scipts execute actions upon the source code from the git repository.

+Both: the scripts and the source code depend upon environment variables stored in the configuration section "Vaiables" of [Gitlab CI/CD settings](https://git.ia.surfsara.nl/SOIL/secure-container/-/settings/ci_cd).
+At the moment the following variables must be configured there:
+* `RD_WEBDAV_PASSWORD`
+* `RD_WEBDAV_USERNAME`
+* `TEST2_SSH_ADDRESS`
+* `TEST2_SSH_KEY`

 ## Image Versioning